Chart Color Schemes

 Wannanup is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Wannanup's dwelling structures, as per the latest Census, consisted of 90.7% houses and 9.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+Wannanup's dwelling structure, as per the latest Census, consisted of 90.7% houses and 9.2% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Perth metro's 85.0% houses and 15.0% other dwellings.
 Home ownership in Wannanup stood at 39.6%, with mortgaged dwellings at 40.1% and rented ones at 20.3%.
-The median monthly mortgage repayment was $1,885, higher than Perth metro's average of $1,733.
-Median weekly rent in Wannanup was recorded at $363, compared to Perth metro's $300.
+The median monthly mortgage repayment was $1,885, exceeding Perth metro's average of $1,733.
+Median weekly rent in Wannanup was $363, compared to Perth metro's $300.
 Nationally, Wannanup's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing